WELCOME FROM OUR UNDERGRADUATE DEAN

-As an undergraduate at UC Berkeley's College of Environmental Design, you can major in architecture, landscape architecture, urban studies or sustainable environmental design, with choices for additional study that are diverse, rich and that lay the groundwork for a variety of professional directions when you graduate.
+As an undergraduate at UC Berkeley's College of Environmental Design (CED), you can major in architecture, landscape architecture, urban studies, or sustainable environmental design, with choices for additional study that are diverse, rich, and that lay the groundwork for a variety of professional directions when you graduate.
 There are also undergraduate research opportunities that can start you on your way to an advanced degree.

 Welcome from our Undergraduate Advisors

-Welcome to the College of Environmental Design (CED), UC Berkeley’s home for built environment design theory and research, innovation, and practice!
+Welcome to the College of Environmental Design, UC Berkeley’s home for built environment design theory and research, innovation, and practice!

 CED's mission is to produce creative and skilled graduates who craft places, cities, and regions that are ecologically sustainable and resilient, prosperous and fair, healthy and beautiful.
-We offer undergraduate majors in architecture, landscape architecture, and urban studies.
+We offer undergraduate majors in architecture, landscape architecture, urban studies, and sustainable environmental design.